zoran-cuckovic/beautiful-jekyll/_posts/2018-07-01-tanaka-contour-lines.md

           start_point(geometry_n($geometry,@geometry_part_num))
       ) ))
     % 180 - 90),
- 0, 90 ,0.2, 1)
+ 0, 90 ,0.2, 0.7)
 ```
-### Adjusting light direction and other parameters
+### Adjusting line thickness and light direction

 Super complicated ?
 Yes it is, indeed...
 This is a difficult nut to crack without real programming (such as in a Python function).
 This is what you need to know:

+Colour and line thickness values are extracted from the `scale_linear` function.
+First two values are the input, and the last two are minimum and maximum output.
+For example, in `scale_linear("our_file", 0, 180, 0, 100)` original values of 0 - 180 are projected to the range 0 - 100.
+(The scale_linear function has a good explanation in QGIS expression builder).

+Thus to change **brightness** you have to play with the last two values of the colour definition, where 0 is black and 100 is white (100% brightness).
+Likewise, to change the **line thickness**, the last two values of the thickness definition need to be changed (0.2 and 0.7 for min/max thickness).

+Light angle can also be tweaked.
 The function is squeezing the full angle range to a smaller interval using modulo operator (%).
-The default light angle (0) is from the west and values for light angles are increasing counter-clockwise.
+The default light angle (0) is from the west and values for light angles are increasing counter-clockwise (don't ask me why...).
 ```
               90
        135          45